asd3494/MazePuzzle/README.md

 **Compiler**: GCC, Clang, or MSVC with the GCC toolchain should work.

+**Before you start playing, please read the `teach.pdf` file included in the project for detailed gameplay instructions and controls.**

 ## 🤝 Contributing

 If you discover any bugs, please feel free to [submit an issue](https://github.com/你的用户名/MazePuzzle/issues)!